westpoint-robotics/usma_ardrone/README.md

 	>> script/install
 	>> script/connect_linksys

-now connect the laptop to the linksys router network ARDRONE250024ghz and test whether the optitrack pc is connected to the same network:
+now connect the laptop to the linksys router network ARDRONE250024ghz and test whether the ardrone is connected to the same network:

 	>> ping 192.168.2.25

-if the ping returns a response time, then the optitrack pc is connected to the same network
+if the ping returns a response time, then the ardrone is connected to the same network on the correct ip address

 ---